surjit/jpauli.github.io/_carew/posts/2015-09-18-php-string-management.md

 In C, strings are simple NULL-terminated char arrays, like you know.
 However, when designing a scripting language such as PHP, the need to manage those strings arises.
 In management, we think about classical operations, such as concatenation, extension or truncation ; and eventually more advanced concepts, such as special allocation mechanisms, string interning or string compression.
 Libc answers the easy operations (concat, search, truncate), but complex operations are to be developped by yourself.

-Let's see together how strings are implemented into PHP 5, and the main differences with PHP 7.
+Let's see together how strings are implemented into the PHP 5 language core, and the main differences with PHP 7.

 ## The PHP 5 way

 In PHP 5, strings don't have their own C structure.
 Yes I know, that may seem extremely surprising, but that's the case.
-We keep playing with traditional C NULL-terminated char arrays, also often written as _char *_.
+We keep playing the traditional way with C NULL-terminated char arrays, also often written as _char *_.
 However, we support what is called _"binary strings"_ , those are strings that can embed the NULL character.
 Strings embeding the NULL char can't be directly passed to libc classical functions anymore, but need to be addressed by special functions (that exist in libc as well) taking care of the length of the string.

 Hence PHP 5 memorizes the size of the string, together with the string itself (the _char *_).
-Obviously, as PHP doesn't support Unicode natively, the string stores each C ASCII character, and the length stores the number of characters, as we always assume one char = one byte : the plain 50-year-old C concept of a "string".
+Obviously, as PHP doesn't support Unicode natively, the string stores each C ASCII character, and the length stores the number of characters, as we always assume one printable char = one byte : the plain 50-year-old C concept of a "string", ASCII based.
 If one graphical character (what Unicode calls "Grapheme") were to be stored in more than one byte, then every concept presented here falls down to just being wrong.
 We always assume that one graphical character equals one byte (no Unicode support).
 Also, remember that _char *_ buffers can contain any byte, not just only printable characters.

-> One char equals one byte.
+> One C char equals one byte.
 This statement is always true, worldwide, whatever the machine / the platform.
 When not talking about Unicode but plain ASCII, one char = one printable character.

 So, we end-up having something like :